abraham/mastodon-dart/packages/mastodon/doc/TagsApi.md

 View information about a single tag

-Show a hashtag and its associated information
+Show a hashtag and its associated information  Version history:  4.0.0 - added

 ### Example
 ```dart